RMerl/asuswrt-merlin/README-merlin.txt

 I take no responsibility for issues caused by this project.
 I do my best to ensure that everything works fine.
 If something goes wrong, my apologies.

+The Asuswrt-merlin firmware is released under a GPL licence.
+In short, you are free to use, redistribute and modify it, as long as all the associated licences are respected, and that any changes you make to the GPL code is made publicly available.

 Copyrights belong to the appropriate individuals/entities, under the appropriate licences.
-GPL code is covered by GPL, proprietary code is (c)Copyright their respective owners, yadda yadda.
+GPL code is covered by GPL, proprietary code is Copyright their respective owners, yadda yadda.

 I try my best to honor the licences (as far as I can understand them, as a